trishume/sympy-wiki-with-svn/GCI-2011-Landing.md

 ### Contact us

-General discussion takes place on [sympy@googlegroups.com](http://groups.google.com/group/sympy) mailing list and in the [issues list](http://code.google.com/p/sympy/issues/list), and the code is discussed in [sympy-patches@googlegroups.com](http://groups.google.com/group/sympy-patches) mailing list.
+General discussion, both for developers and for users, takes place on the mailing list ([sympy@googlegroups.com](http://groups.google.com/group/sympy)) and in the [issue tracker](http://code.google.com/p/sympy/issues/list).
 Some discussion also takes place on IRC (our channel is #sympy at freenode: irc://irc.freenode.net/sympy).
 Do not hesitate to contact us for any help you might need.

 ## Development Guidelines